Theatre Arts (THA) - Courses

 History of Music Theatre

 A survey of music theatre history and literature from origins to the present and its effect on popular culture, this course provides an understanding of the development of music theatre into the present day.
 Particular attention is given to the writers and composers who greatly influenced and/or continue to influence the development of this art form.
-Prerequisite: ENG 110 or ENG 112.
+Prerequisite: ENG 110.
 Offered Spring - Odd Numbered Years.

 THA 305 Cr.3